 Currently the default network storage disk quota for new users is 50GB, but this can be increased if required.
 Files saved to the local drives on general access computers are liable to be deleted without notice unless prior arrangements have been made.
 There are some files in your personal directory which you will not have consciously created yourself but which are necessary for storing information such as roaming profiles and your mail.
 Be careful when cleaning up your directory that you do not accidentally delete any of these files.

-Unix/Linux systems: (Top of page)
+Unix/Linux Systems: (Top of page)

-There are a number of Solaris Servers/Workstations, and Linux boxes scattered throughout the School.
+There are a number of Solaris Servers, and Linux boxes scattered throughout the School.
 Data and application disks attached to various servers are cross mounted across the network using the Network Files System (NFS) protocol.
 This means that disks such as the one containing your home directory appear the same no matter which system you are logged into.

 Unix/Linux applications: